 Cocuzè arrived like a name I already knew - cocoon: shelter, transformation.

-The studio, at first, was just my dining table - sketches spread out, wood samples piled up, the faint smell of beeswax.
-That’s where the food - design - music triad finally clicked for me.
+Permaculture gave me the Design - Food - Music triad.
 I wrote a line across a page and circled it: Design is nourishment.
 Not a slogan - a pact.
 If a home didn’t help you breathe deeper, sleep better, cook slower, listen longer… then what was it really doing?

+The studio, at first, was just my dining table - sketches spread out, wood samples piled up, the faint smell of beeswax.
 Work started finding me slowly - by patience and gravity.
 Friends, then friends of friends, became the first clients.
-We made small, stubborn choices: linen instead of synthetics, lime instead of plastic paint, brass and bronze that would age with the family instead of flashing for one season.
+We made small, stubborn choices of using natural fabrics, lime instead of toxic plastic paints, brass and bronze that would age with the family instead of flashing for one season.

 It hasn’t all been poetry.
 Some nights were just spreadsheets and a silence you could count.
 Courage looks like romance from far away and like a bank balance up close.
 On the hardest days I’d drop the needle on a record, watch the light move across a wall, and remind myself: I chose this.
 The fear didn’t vanish - it just learned to walk beside me.